ga-wdi-lessons/angular-firebase/grumblr.md

 Let's add some data to our DB so that there's something to read.
 Firebase allows us to seed the database by importing a JSON file.

-Create a `data.json` file containing the following...
+Create a `data.json` file in the root directory containing the following...

 ```json
 [